NLC India fined ₹5.68 lakh each by NSE, BSE for board non-compliance

 AI Summary

-NLC India Renewables, a wholly owned subsidiary of NLC India Limited, has incorporated a joint venture company with National Capital Region Transport Corporation (NCRTC).
-The entity, named NIRL NCRTC Renewables Limited, was established on May 27, 2026, to set up grid-connected solar PV power projects with an equity participation ratio of 74:26.
+NLC India Limited's wholly owned subsidiary, NLC India Renewables Limited, incorporated a joint venture with National Capital Region Transport Corporation (NCRTC) named NIRL NCRTC Renewables Limited on May 27, 2026.
+The Ministry of Corporate Affairs issued the Certificate of Incorporation on the same date.
+The joint venture, established with a 74:26 equity participation ratio between NLC India Renewables Limited and NCRTC, aims to set up grid-connected solar PV power projects.

 powered bylight_fuzz_icon